 - Cook it for another 10 minutes, then add thetomato puree, the sage and rosemary to it.
 If there’s not enough water left,add some more to have enough sauce.
 Bring it to boil, and at that point, addthe fresh cream into it too.
 Cook for another 3-4 minutes on low-heat.

 - When you have added the tomato puree in your ragù, you can also putwater to boil for the pasta.
-If you’re adding the Gramigna (or if you can’tfind Gramigna, any type of similar pasta), it’s usually cooked in about 7-8minutes.
+If you’re adding the Gramigna (or if you can’tfind Gramigna, any type of similar pasta), leave it to cook for 3-4 minutes in boiling water.

-- Before taking the ragù off the stove, taste and season with more saltand pepper if needed.
-Then, when your pasta is ready, drain it and mix it inthe Salsiccia Ragu.
-At serving, sprinkle it with grated parmesan cheese for aperfect taste!
+- Before taking the ragù off the stove, taste and season with more salt and pepper if needed.
+Then, when your pasta is ready, drain it and mix it in the Salsiccia Ragu and put it in a casserole, and for about 15 minutes in the pre-heated oven.
+At serving, sprinkle it with grated parmesan cheese for a perfect taste!